jcstahl1/SDGT_English/README.md

 3. Place the translated `.pak` into your game’s `Paks` directory.
 4. Launch the game to view the English translation in effect.

-> 🛈 This project does **not** distribute, modify, or include any copyrighted content from the original game.
+> 🛈 This project does **not** distribute or include any copyrighted content from the original game.

 ---